-See the Bilge Pump Installation Instructions attached in your owner manual package.
+A Notice See the Bilge Pump Installation Instructions attached in your owner manual package.

-Navigation and Anchor Light

-NAV/LIGHT/ ANC Switch
+Navigation and Anchor Light NAV/LIGHT/ ANC Switch

 The standard equipment on all models includes the anchor light (white) and the navigation light (red / green) which work with the NAV/LIGHT/ ANC Switch located on the console switchboard.
 These lights should be turned on during the operation of the boat at night.
 When the boat is moving, the boater should turn on both navigation and anchor light; this is done by pressing the switch to the up position.
-When the boat is anchored, the boater should only turn on the position light; this is done by pressing the switch to the low position.
+When the boat is anchored, the boater should only turn on the position light; this is done by pressing the switch to the low pressing the switch to the low position.
 Both lights will be off in the central switch position.